FAQs

 Enjoyed by Europeans for centuries, salt therapy (also known as halotherapy) is becoming more widely recognized in the U.S. as a natural, drug-free supplement or alternative to common medical treatments.
 Simply put, halotherapy emulates the conditions inside a natural salt cave by infusing the air with tiny particles of pharmaceutical-grade salt.
 These particles are not only safe to breathe but also have been shown to alleviate symptoms of various ailments.
 The addition of Himalayan crystal salts on the walls and floor of the cave further enhances the experience and helps to create an especially calm, relaxing environment.

-Are visitors allowed to touch/handle the salt?
+Are visitors allowed to touch/handle the salt IN THE SALT CAVE?

 Our caves took great care in building and we ask that everyone enjoys the beauty of the salt with the same care.
 The walls are meant for looking, not touching.
 The floor of the caves can be a place to play and/or lay.
 Keeping these surfaces intact helps to ensure the best possible environment for all who uses the cave.
 We ask that parents who accompany children in session take extra care to ensure that their kids understand these guidelines.